ManangosCoin/ManangosCoin/README.md

 ### Hi there 👋

+We are Manangos Coin.

+The newest in stone-fruit infused Cryptocurrencies.
+Now you might be asking yourself, do you we need another meme-coin?
+And my response is, well, are your other cryptos rich in Folate?

 <!--
 **ManangosCoin/ManangosCoin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.